Solar Guide

 Massachusetts Solar Incentives

-Wellesley homeowners can significantly reduce solar installation costs through various solar incentives in Massachusetts, including federal tax credits and state-specific programs.
+Wellesley homeowners can significantly reduce solar installation costs through multiple solar incentives in Massachusetts available at federal and state levels.

-Massachusetts offers exceptional solar benefits through programs like SMART, property tax exemptions, and sales tax exemptions.
-These incentives can reduce your upfront costs and provide ongoing financial returns.
+Massachusetts offers six major incentive programs including tax credits, property tax exemptions, and performance-based payments.
+These programs can reduce upfront costs and provide ongoing financial benefits for decades.

 $8,414